brhannan/sl-ksp/README.md

 [this doc page](https://www.mathworks.com/help/matlab/matlab_external/get-started-with-matlab-engine-for-python.html)
 for instructions that will allow you to use Python commands in MATLAB.

-Follow the instructions on the page above to get MATLAB and Python talking to each other.
 Open MATLAB and enter the command
 ```py.print("hello world")``` in the Command Window to confirm that the
 setup was successful.